keystonejs/keystone/docs/quick-start/README.md

 yarn start
 ```

-If you see _error_, then make sure you have `mongodb` installed and running.

-Congratulation, you are now running your very own Keystone application!
+Congratulation!
+You are now running your very own Keystone application.
 To visit your running application (a simple todo list), visit

 <pre>